meyer/dex/README.md

 # Meet Dex.

-Quite simply, Dex is tool that allows you to load custom JS and CSS on a per-site basis.
+Dex is tool that allows you to load custom JS and CSS on a per-site basis.

-It’s a two-part system—a tiny li’l webrick server that runs on port 3131 and chucks JS and CSS files from `~/.dex`, and a browser extension that loads those files (and jQuery) into Your Browser of Choice (assuming that you chose Chrome or Safari).
+It’s a two-part system—a tiny li’l webrick server that runs on port 3131 and serves JS and CSS files from `~/.dex`, and a browser extension that loads those files (and jQuery) into Your Browser of Choice (assuming that you chose Chrome or Safari).

-## How do I get it?

-A fair question, but not one we’ll cover today.
-If you’d like to install Dex, though, here’s the deal.
-Three steps:
+## Getting Started: Installation

 1. Clone the `dex` repository to somewhere sensible and install the daemon.